The Samanage REST API allows customers and developers to expand and build on the Samanage platform.

 We expect clients to provide the version number they are ready to work with in the “Accept” HTTP header.
 Valid “Accept” headers should specify which content type and version number the client is ready to work with.
 For example, “application/vnd.samanage.v1+xml”.

-If no “Accept” header is specified, the API will use the latest available version.
+If no “Accept” header is specified, the API will use version 1.0.
 We strongly recommend indicating the supported version number in the HTTP header, so when we upgrade the API version, your client won’t be impacted.
 We will provide advanced notice when we roll out new versions of the API, so you can benefit from new capabilities.

 If you request an API version that is no longer supported, the API will respond with an HTTP status code of “406 – Not Acceptable”.